-- These draft guidelines are intended to guide and inform rights holders and the public.
+2. These guidelines are intended to guide and inform rights holders and the public.
 They are a living document and may be revised from time to time in accordance with MBIE's enforcement objectives and priorities.
-They are not exhaustive or legally binding, and are not a substitute for the law.

 Legal protection of intellectual property rights

-- In passing these laws, the New Zealand government has recognised that there is a public interest in protecting the rights of business people, authors and artists to their own intellectual property.
+6. In passing the Copyright Act 1994 and the Trade Marks Act 2002, the New Zealand government has recognised that there is a public interest in protecting the rights of persons to their own intellectual property.
 Unauthorised use may:

 - provide a source of funding for organised crime and terrorist groups.

-- In making prosecution decisions, MBIE will have regard to the overarching principles of the prosecution policy of the Ministry of Business, Innovation and Employment.
+11. In making prosecution decisions, MBIE will have regard to the overarching principles of MBIE’s prosecution policy.

 - the available evidence is capable of proving the offence beyond reasonable doubt.